SCRIPTURE OR MYTH?

 As for the doctrine that no believer has any reason to fear the Judgment Seat of Christ, the contrary is expressed with utmost clarity in the Scripture.
 Each person shall receive the good he has done.
 Each person shall receive the bad he has done.
 Paul persuaded people to live as always being in the Presence of the Lord because he knew the terror of the Lord Jesus the Judge.

-And that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
+and He died for all, that those who live should live no longer for themselves, but for Him who died for them and rose again.
 (II Corinthians 5:15)

 The teaching of today is that the Christian will not receive the evil he has done because he is saved by grace.

-The original lie was, “Thou shalt not surely die.”
+The original lie was, “You shall not surely die.”

-The preachers of today are saying to the Christians, “Ye shall not surely die.”
+The preachers of today are saying to the Christians, “You shall not surely die.”

 Our position is that if the believer does not seek Christ until he is able to cease walking in the flesh, he shall surely die spiritually.
 He shall slay his eternal life.

-For if ye [Christians] live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
+For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
 (Romans 8:13)

 It is not scriptural that God sees Christ and not our personality and behavior.
 This is a myth.